Home Extension: where do I start?

 Building projects can be a major cause of disputes between neighbours.
-If planning permission is required, your neighbours will be consulted by the local planning authority, but before a letter lands on their mat, it’s a good idea to let them know about your plans well in advance, particularly if the works may cause disruption.
+If planning permission is required, your neighbours will be consulted by the local planning authority, but it’s a good idea to let them know about your plans well in advance, particularly if the works may cause disruption.

 Party Wall Agreement

 A party wall is the shared wall, usually between a terrace or semi-detached house, and divides the homes of two separate owners.
 It also includes garden walls built over a boundary and excavations close to a neighbour’s property (within three or six meters, depending on the depth of the new foundations).

 Party Wall Agreements between neighbours are most commonly needed for loft conversions and extensions which require the insertion of steel supports, a damp proof course and/or digging of new foundations.

 Designing an extension

 Finding an architect

 Depending on the scale of the project, you may wish to involve an architect.
 There’s no law saying you need to use an architect, even for large renovations and builds, but some people find it easier to have a professional draw up the designs.
-Using an architect will generally mean you’ll get a better end result, however their fees are usually around 15%, so you’ll need to factor this into your budget.
+Using an architect will generally mean you’ll get a better end result.
+However architect fees are usually around 15%, so you’ll need to factor this into your budget.

 How to brief an architect

-When you meet your architect, it’s important you give as much detail as possible on what you want from the project, your timings, how and when you intend to pay them and what penalties will be in place if deadlines are missed.
+When you start working with your architect, it’s important you give as much detail as possible on what you want from the project, your timings, how and when you intend to pay them and what penalties will be in place if deadlines are missed.
 The architect will then send you a detailed appointment letter along with a contract to sign.

 If your extension requires any structural changes to your home, you may need a structural engineer.
-A structural engineer can also provide technical drawings and calculations which can be used to seek Building Regulation approval and will then be used by your building contractor and/or architect during the renovation work.
+A structural engineer can provide technical drawings and calculations which can be used to seek Building Regulation approval and will then be used by your building contractor and/or architect during the renovation work.

 Choosing a builder